-First, structured interviews were conducted with questionnaires to the consumers to identify the consumption trends and preferences on the rice liquor and other alcoholic beverages in 2008 during the Water Festival and One Province One Product Exhibition (OPOP) in 2008 at the capital city, Phnom Penh (Fig. 1).
+First, structured interviews were conducted with questionnaires to the consumers to identify the consumption trends and preferences on the rice liquor and other alcoholic beverages during the Water Festival and One Province One Product Exhibition (OPOP) in 2008 at the capital city, Phnom Penh (Fig. 1).
 Second, rice liquor produced with the modified techniques by rice liquor farmers in Takeo Province was provided for consumer tests on its quality and sales price during the OPOP in 2009 at Phnom Penh.
+In order to set up the trial sales prices, the sales conditions of the local rice liquor and other commercialized alcoholic beverages were clarified by conducting market surveys in Takeo province and Phnom Penh in advance.
 Third, the trial marketing and sales of the quality liquor with the required registration for commercialization were conducted to identify the possibility of adding value on the products at Phnom Penh markets from mainly 2010 to 2011.
 Finally, the possibility of the value addition on rice liquor was discussed with the necessary conditions.